xalaida/laravel-nuxt-docker/README.md

 * PHP-CLI for back-end workspace

 ### TODO LIST:
-- add other containers (selenium, echo-server, queue, schedule)
+- add other containers (selenium, echo-server)
 - add instructions about reinstallation nuxt and laravel with fresh versions
 - migrate to SSL and probably HTTP2
 - add instructions about axios usage
 - proxy redis port (for gui tools access)
-- add commands for postgres usage
+- add commands for postgres and redis usage
-- add commands for displaying logs
-- add commands for clearing logs

 **If you want, you can reinstall fresh laravel version with the following commands:**